f-dangel/cockpit/docs/source/index.rst

 ----

-**Cockpit is a visual and statistical debugger specifically desigend for deep learning.** Training a deep neural network is often a pain!
-Succesfully training such a network usually requires either years of intuition or expensive parameter searches involving lots of trial and error.
+**Cockpit is a visual and statistical debugger specifically designed for deep learning.** Training a deep neural network is often a pain!
+Successfully training such a network usually requires either years of intuition or expensive parameter searches involving lots of trial and error.
 Traditional debuggers provide only limited help: They can find *syntactical errors* but not *training bugs* such as